 One of the biggest countries on the planet is your oyster when you book a flight from Melbourne to India.
-Head north on a direct flight to New Delhi, the most popular Indian city.
+Head north on a direct flight from Melbourne to Delhi, the most popular Indian city.
 Or wing your way to Rajasthan, where you can rattle through the red desert on a royal train.
 Then there are the long, sandy beaches of Goa – a laid-back state with a hippie past.

 Air India flies direct.
 Plus, up to 14 other companies offer cheap flights from Melbourne to India with a stopover or two – from Air China to Thai Airways.

 Melbourne to India flights usually depart a few times a day.
 Want to fly direct?
 Air India flies straight to Delhi three times a week.

 Flights jet off from Melbourne International, AKA Melbourne Tullamarine.
 Every major city in India has an airport, so you can choose to land in Delhi, Mumbai, Bangalore, Chennai, Kochi, Goa, Jaipur or Mangalore – to name a few.